 14.1 Interim by-laws dealing with matters pertaining to the structure and functioning of the Alliance not set down in this Constitution may be adopted by the National Executive.
 Such by-laws shall be submitted to the following National Conference or Special Conference for ratification.

-15.1 The Socialist Alliance may be dissolved by a special conference called for this purpose by the National Executive, or by one quarter of the membership (as above).
+15.1 The Socialist Alliance may be dissolved by a special conference called for this purpose by the National Executive, or by one quarter of the Voting Membership (as above).
 Any assets of the Socialist Alliance will be distributed to any non-profit organisation or organisations having aims consistent with those of the Socialist Alliance as determined by such a special meeting or conference.
 The delegate ratio for such a special conference may be no less that the delegate ratio used for the last properly constituted National Conference.

 [As amended by the 16th national conference of Socialist Alliance, 15-16 January 2022.]